| Newsletter

 Chemical sprays that included 2,4 D were put on the market for

+use in controlling weeds in yards and along roads and railroads.
 The US Army continued to experiment with 2,4 D during the 1950's

 and late in the decade, they found that mixing it with another